 lilacdaward.com.cn or lilacdaward.net to register.

-2. Product design and conceptual design can be submitted for each category, and the same entry can only be submitted for one category.
+2. Both product design and conceptual design entries are accepted for each category, with each entry eligible for submission to only one category.

 3. The entrant must be the designer or the owner of the entry and must not have any intellectual property disputes with others.